-- Support State efforts to enhance wetland protection. - Target wetlands and ample buffers for open space protection strategies, including purchases, easements, and through alternative zoning techniques that require open space.
-Focus on assemblage of large areas of protected land in order to provide better protection for wetlands. - Put a priority on protecting marsh migration areas on the Narrow River and, where possible, removing barriers to migration (such as parking lots, hardened shorelines, etc.). - Develop or update local conservation development ordinances to shift new construction and development projects away from SLAMM projected potential salt marsh areas. - Conduct a study to evaluate the feasibility of freshwater and coastal wetland restoration opportunities in the Narrow River Watershed. - Encourage and help facilitate the restoration of wetlands and their buffers on public and private property. - Continue to collaborate on addressing the vulnerability of salt marshes through pursuing restoration and adaptation strategies. - Incorporate Low Impact Development techniques in local regulations to the maximum extent practicable. - Consider requiring a smaller minimum threshold (than the State minimum) for project size to trigger stormwater management and soil erosion control requirements for new and redevelopment applications before the town. - Complete and continue the freshwater wetland monitoring and assessment that has begun in the Narrow River watershed. - Continue the salt marsh monitoring and assessment program for coastal wetlands in the Narrow River watershed. - Study freshwater flooding of salt marsh areas and alter drainage work to prevent freshwater ponding on salt marsh habitats. - Expand the 'No Wake Zone' in the Narrow River to protect salt marsh and eelgrass bed habitats from increased erosion caused by motor boat wake energy.
+- Support State efforts to enhance wetland regulatory protection. - Target wetlands and ample buffers for open space protection strategies, including purchases, easements, and through alternative zoning techniques that require open space.
+Focus on assemblage of large areas of protected land in order to provide better protection for wetlands. - Put a priority on protecting marsh migration areas on the Narrow River as identified by the RI SLAMM Project and, where possible, removing barriers to migration (such as parking lots, hardened shorelines, etc.). - Develop or update local conservation development ordinances to shift new construction and development projects away from SLAMM projected potential salt marsh areas. - Conduct a study to evaluate the feasibility of freshwater and coastal wetland restoration opportunities in the Narrow River Watershed.

-B) Loss of Vegetated Buffers
+- Encourage and help facilitate the restoration of wetlands and their buffers on public and private property. - Continue to collaborate on addressing the vulnerability of salt marshes through pursuing restoration and adaptation strategies. - Incorporate Low Impact Development techniques in local regulations to the maximum extent practicable. - Consider requiring a smaller minimum threshold (than the State minimum) for project size to trigger stormwater management and soil erosion control requirements for new and redevelopment applications before the town. - Complete and continue the freshwater wetland monitoring and assessment that has begun in the Narrow River watershed. - Continue the salt marsh monitoring and assessment program for coastal wetlands in the Narrow River watershed. - Study freshwater flooding of salt marsh areas and alter drainage work to prevent freshwater ponding on salt marsh habitats. - Expand the 'No Wake Zone' in the Narrow River to protect salt marsh and eelgrass bed habitats from increased erosion caused by motor boat wake energy.

-A vegetated buffer is an area of natural trees, shrubs, and other vegetation located adjacent to rivers, streams, lakes, ponds, and wetlands.
-These areas provide the important functions below:
+B) Loss of Vegetated Riparian Buffers

-- protects waterbodies from those nonpoint pollutant sources discussed above, and other stressors by performing natural functions - filters and slows down runoff and allows it to soak into the ground to recharge groundwater - traps sediment before it can reach the waterbody - treats nutrients in stormwater by uptake in vegetation or trapping in the soils
+A vegetated riparian buffer is an area of natural trees, shrubs, and other vegetation located adjacent to rivers, streams, lakes, ponds, and wetlands.
+These unique areas provide the important functions below:

-- transforms nitrate in the groundwater, thereby reducing the amount of nitrogen entering the waterbody - stabilizes and protects stream banks from erosion - moderates temperature and provides shading around the waterbody, helping to maintain conditions for the aquatic habitat - provides areas for flooding, protecting downstream properties - provides important habitat for connecting wildlife to the waterbody corridor system and is also often a special transition area hosting a diversity of wildlife between the aquatic and the upland habitats
+- protects waterbodies from those nonpoint pollutant sources discussed above, and other stressors by performing natural functions - filters and slows down runoff and allows it to soak into the ground to recharge groundwater - traps sediment before it can reach the waterbody - treats nutrients in stormwater by uptake in vegetation or trapping in the soils - transforms nitrate in the groundwater, thereby reducing the amount of nitrogen entering the waterbody (via denitrification as flow passes through water-saturated, organic rich riparian soils) - stabilizes and protects stream banks from erosion - moderates temperature and provides shading around the waterbody, helping to maintain conditions for the aquatic habitat - provides areas for flooding, protecting downstream properties - provides organic debris, woody materials, and insects essential to healthy river and stream habitats - provides important habitat for connecting wildlife to the waterbody corridor system and is also often a special transition area hosting a diversity of wildlife between the aquatic and the adjacent upland habitats

-Vegetated buffers are lost when land is cleared for development, yards and lawn areas, agricultural use, or views to the waterbody.
+Riparian buffers are lost when land is cleared for development, yards and lawn areas, agricultural use, or views to the waterbody.
 In Rhode Island, significant physical alteration of the upland buffers to both coastal and freshwater wetlands has occurred.
 Approximately 30% of Narragansett Bay's marshes have inadequate or non-existent buffer zones.
-Because buffers perform so many important functions, it is just as important to restore buffers as it is to protect them from being removed or degraded.
+A riparian buffer plan, discussed below, could identify the extent of inadequate riparian buffer in the Narrow River Watershed.